MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 <!-- ------------------------------ -->
 #### For UWP apps, attach Microsoft Edge WebDriver to WebView2 with Remote Tools

-1. Do the steps in [Remote debugging UWP apps with Remote Tools for Microsoft Edge](./remote-debugging.md).
+1. Do the steps in [Remote debugging UWP apps with Remote Tools for Microsoft Edge](./remote-debugging.md).<!-- todo: link to a platform-specific article instead of nav page? -->

    This WebView2 feature is currently only supported in the Canary preview channel of Microsoft Edge.
 Set the environment variable `WEBVIEW2_RELEASE_CHANNEL_PREFERENCE=1`, to ensure that the WebView2 version is Canary.
 For more information, see [How to set an environment variable](./set-preview-channel.md#how-to-set-an-environment-variable) in _Test upcoming APIs and features_.